Skip to main content

 To edit a scheduled transaction:

-Locate the transaction in the list and click the 3-dot menu (⋮) next to it, then select Edit.
+6. Locate the transaction in the list and click Pencil Icon next to the field you want to edit.

 You can edit scheduled transactions similarly to any other invoice or credit note.
 Upon saving, you will have options: